Tireon003/instant-messaging-app/README.md

 # instant-messaging-service

-A simple service for exchanging instant messages between users in real time.
+A simple service for real-time messaging.

 ### Functionality:
 1. Authentication and authorization based on OAuth2 with JWT session tokens